rebellions-sw/rbln-model-zoo/README.md

 # RBLN Model Zoo
-This repository provides a collection of machine learning model examples for [ATOM](https://rebellions.ai/rebellions-product/atom-2), Rebellions' neural procesing unit (NPU).
-We are continously enhancing the rbln-model-zoo by adding more models in the following categories:
+This repository provides a collection of machine learning model examples for [ATOM](https://rebellions.ai/rebellions-product/atom-2), Rebellions' neural processing unit (NPU).
+We are continuously enhancing the rbln-model-zoo by adding more models in the following categories:

 - Natural Language Processing
 - Generative AI